Water and land

 Target 6.1b: Report on progress against campaigns.

-Result: Regular reports on progress have been provided to the Council and senior management.
+Result: Progress reports were provided to the section and senior management.

 Achieved